 Salado is the name given to the prehistoric people that inhabited the region during this time.
 This pueblo functioned as a redistribution center for goods and ceremonial activities.

-Here were learned that —
+Here, we learned that —

 - The largest room excavated is believed to have been the ceremonial community center.